LangUMS/langums/README.md

 LangUMS is an imperative programming language with C-like syntax for creating custom maps for the game StarCraft: Brood War and the 2017 StarCraft: Remastered edition.

-It supercedes the trigger functionality in editors such as SCMDraft 2 and the official StarEdit.
+It supersedes the trigger functionality in editors such as SCMDraft 2 and the official StarEdit.
 You will still want to use an editor to make the actual map, place locations and units but the triggers are done by LangUMS.

 Table of Contents